SERVICE RE-DESIGN: UNIVERSITY CAFETERIA

 click on the image above to get a closer look

-Based on all the previously conducted research we have updated the layout of the physical space, allowing for clear navigation, and more structured organization of the services on the floor
+Based on all the previously conducted research we have updated the layout of the physical space, allowing for clear navigation.

 To better understand how the updated space would look and feel like to a potential user, we asked 2 people, who were previously interviewed, to place 7 different icons (menu, food, drink, pastries, cash, vending machine, festivity/event) on 2 maps.

-The first map depicted the current floor plan, while the second one visualized our changes.
+The first map depicted the current floor plan, while the second one showed our suggested changes.

 For the purposes of the exercise, all the labels were hidden from the map, to not give any pointers to the participants, leaving them with a more flat, top-view illustration.

-Based on all the previously conducted research we have updated the layout of the physical space, allowing for clear navigation, and more structured organization of the services on the floor
+Based on all the previously conducted research we have updated the layout of the physical space, allowing for clear navigation.

 To better understand how the updated space would look and feel like to a potential user, we asked 2 people, who were previously interviewed, to place 7 different icons (menu, food, drink, pastries, cash, vending machine, festivity/event) on 2 maps.

-The first map depicted the current floor plan, while the second one visualized our changes.
+The first map depicted the current floor plan, while the second one showed our suggested changes.

 For the purposes of the exercise, all the labels were hidden from the map, to not give any pointers to the participants, leaving them with a more flat, top-view illustration.